aijose/CarND-Advanced-Lane-Lines/project_report.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-Once the procedure for processing a single image was formulated, the same approach can be used to process a video by processing the individual images that constitute the video.
+Once the procedure for processing a single image is formulated, the same approach can be used to process a video by processing the individual images that constitute the video.
 A link to the processed video is provided below:
 [![IMAGE ALT TEXT HERE](report_images/youtube_video_image.png)](https://youtu.be/MZcdxmrmI9c)